Kristina01111000/Drws_site/README.md

 - Make promo page widgets have larger text by two, make dr w widget bigger than those
 - Home page remove documentary and scorecard widget, add another with link to brief videos, make scorecard widget that says download your scorecard
 - Switch the link on top of home page to a button -> added it, it looks weird, don't like it
-- changes to widgets that we talked about